Coefficient of Determination - Explained

 For example, an R-squared of 0.10 indicates that 10 percent of the variance in Y is forecasted from X.

-Reference for Coefficient of Determination
+Academic Research on Coefficient of Determination